bojanpopic/developer.joomlatools.com/tools/console/faq.md

 ## Can I add custom functionality?

 You most certainly can!
-We have created a plugin system that allows you to insert 3rd part and custom commands very easily.
+We have created a plugin system that allows you to insert 3rd party and custom commands very easily.
 See the [Plugins](3-plugins.html) section for more information and examples.